honusz/Tonalite/docs/configuration.md

 When the value is `null`, ArtNet will choose where to output automatically.

+Reboot required after change.

+## artnetHost

+The host IP mask on which to output ArtNet data.

+Default: `255.255.255.255`

+Reboot required after change.

 ## sacnIP

 The IP on which to output sACN data.